UBC-MDS/newyork_restaurant_grading/README.md

     ```conda activate nyc_rest```

-##Run the Analysis using MAKE file

-Run the following command at the command line/terminal from the root directory of this project:
+2. To run the entire data analysis easily, use the following commands at the command line/terminal from the root directory of this project:

-    make all
+    ```make all```

-To reset the repo to a clean state, with no intermediate or results files, run the following command at the command line/terminal from the root directory of this project:
+   To reset the repository to a clean state, with no intermediate or results files, run the following command :

-    make clean
+    ```make clean```

 ##Run the Analysis using Docker

+To run the analysis using a docker

 ## Makefile Dependency Diagram

-Click the image to enlarge for better visability:
+Click the image to enlarge for better visibility:
 ![Makefile](nyc_rest.png)

 ## Dependencies